rivue/Gamified-Study-Tool/README.md

         - ⭐️ error messages in create library look bad
         - ⭐️ add page after you finish a game session, but make it have confetti / small animation or something
         - ⭐️ make sure the background of the site is the color you want if you scroll to far (like in main page if you scroll too far down) (right now its white which is not good)
-        - ⭐️ handle weird thing where new library code displays null, just make it look good basically
+        - ⭐️ handle weird thing in production where new library code displays null for like half a second, just make it look good basically
-        - ⭐️ move dropdown menu to left, replace w/ profile picture --> settings page
+        - ⭐️ move dropdown menu to left + make dropdown menu permanant, replace w/ profile picture --> hover menu for settings pageor something
-        - ⭐️ fix weird loading... thing that appears on slow internet speed
+        - ⭐️ fix weird loading... thing that appears on the top left corner
         - ⭐️ make redirect smooth, like make it not show other pages or whatever (use repomix + gpt)
+        - leaderboard
+            - for leaderboard, make sure only members of the library can access it, else redirect somewhere else

     OTHER PAGES:
         - terms and policies page